 Before I get into any sort of description, I think you should go into this with the same wonderment I experienced… so watch this video of some awesome people who aren’t me:

 Via Ferrata (Italian for “iron road”) is part hiking, part rock climbing, and part being a little bit nuts.
 You are clipped onto a steel cable that runs along a mountain path that mostly consists of iron rungs somehow, I can only assume magically, attached to the mountainside.
-Throw in a couple of tightrope canyon crossings, cliffside ladders, a zip line, an overabundance of strategically placed F-bombs and one wicked long, skinny as hell suspension bridge bouncing 1,500 feet above the valley and you have one helluva fantastic way to scare the shit out of your parents back home.
+Throw in a couple of tightrope canyon crossings, cliffside ladders, a zip line, an overabundance of strategically placed F-bombs and one wicked long, skinny as hell suspension bridge bouncing 1,500 feet above the valley and you have one helluva fantastic way to scare the crap out of your parents back home.

 I know why you’re reading this blog.
 Or I should say, I know why you stuck around after accidentally clicking on it while searching for tips on managing your Restless Leg Syndrome.
 You want to learn European history.
 Lucky for you, I am an expert*.